dubhater/D2VWitch/readme.rst

             stored in the program's configuration file.
 If no value is stored in the configuration file, then the default is 'no'.

+        --single-input
+            Index only the one file provided on the command line.
+Without this parameter, D2V Witch will detect sequences of files called "VTS_xx_y.VOB" and it will index any such files that follow the provided file in the sequence.
+The detection and sorting are case-insensitive.

+            For example, if a folder contains the files vts_01_1.vob, vts_01_2.vob, vts_01_3.vob, vts_02_1.vob, vts_03_1.vob,
+            file1.mpg, and file2.mpg:
+                `d2vwitch vts_01_2.vob` will index vts_01_2.vob and
+                    vts_01_3.vob.
+It will not index vts_01_1.vob because it comes before the file provided in the command.
+It will not index vts_02_1.vob or vts_03_1.vob because those don't go together with the file provided in the command.
+                `d2vwitch --single-input vts_01_2.vob` will index only
+                    vts_01_2.vob because --single-input disables the
+                    automatic detection of sequences.
+                `d2vwitch file1.mpg` will index only file1.mpg because the
+                    file name doesn't follow the special pattern.
+                `d2vwitch vts_01_1.vob vts_01_2.vob` will index only the
+                    files provided in the command, because more than one file was provided.

 Compilation
 ===========